-A Chip Off the Old Block or a New Direction for Payment Cards Security?
-The Chip & PIN Debate, Apple Pay, and the Law & Economics of Preventing Payment Card Fraud
+A Chip Off the Old Block or a New Direction for Payment Card Security?
+The Law & Economics of the U.S. Transition to EMV

 Date Written: March 8, 2017